naoshibaikyu/cyborgresistance/halloween.md

 AstroZombieg: Ggggrrrrrreeehhhhh!!

-UlalaMolly: Eek!
+UlalaMolly Shocked: Eek!
 An Astro Zombieg!!

 WitchArrietty Annoyed: How do you even know their name that specifically?